MdMirzaShihab/aaroth-fresh-frontend/api-integration.md

   }

   detectFeatures() {
-    // WebSocket support
+    // Basic feature detection for MVP
-    this.features.webSocket = typeof WebSocket !== 'undefined';
+    this.features.localStorage = typeof Storage !== 'undefined';

-    // Background Sync support
-    this.features.backgroundSync = 'serviceWorker' in navigator && 'sync' in window.ServiceWorkerRegistration.prototype;

-    // Push Notifications support
+    // Network status
-    this.features.pushNotifications = 'Notification' in window && 'serviceWorker' in navigator && 'PushManager' in window;
+    this.features.onlineStatus = 'navigator' in window && 'onLine' in navigator;

     // Offline storage support
     this.features.offlineStorage = 'indexedDB' in window && 'caches' in window;